 Common Name (s): Euphorbia albomarginata Torr. & A. Gray – rattlesnake sandmat; E. micromera Boiss. ex Engelm. – Sonoran sandmat; and E. parryi Engelm. – Parry’s spurge.

 Functional group and bloom season: The genus Euphorbia are comprised of annual and perennial forbs.
-E. albomarginata is an herbaceous perennial blooming April to November; E. micromera is an annual blooming April to June and possibly again in September through December; and E. parryi blooms May to June (Keil et al. 2017).
+Euphorbia albomarginata is an herbaceous perennial blooming April to November; E. micromera is an annual blooming April to June and possibly again in September through December; and E. parryi blooms May to June (Keil et al. 2017).

-Distribution in Mojave/Habitat: E. albomarginata grows in open places and slopes in sandy/gravelly soil below 2300 m and is widespread throughout the Mojave Desert (Baldwin et al. 2002).
-E. micromera is found in flats, washes, and bajadas between 152 m and 1524 m, and E. parryi grows on sand dunes below 700 m (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Euphorbia albomarginata grows in open places and slopes in sandy/gravelly soil below 2300 m and is widespread throughout the Mojave Desert (Baldwin et al. 2002).
+Euphorbia micromera is found in flats, washes, and bajadas between 152 m and 1524 m, and E. parryi grows on sand dunes below 700 m (Baldwin et al. 2002).

 Flower color and shape: The flowers of Euphorbia are characterized by the presence of a cyathium, an aggregation of the male and female flowers that is surrounded by a petaloid floral envelope.
 Both the male and female flowers are highly reduced, with the males composed of a single anther, filament, and pedicel, and the female flowers of a pedicel and a prominent, three-parted ovary.
 Cyathia greatly differ among Euphorbia species, with some that are larger and more flower-like (e.g., E. albomarginata) and some that are very small, without well-developed petaloid features (e.g., E. micromera).
 As its name suggests, the color of the E. albomarginata flower is mostly white with a rusty-red center.

-Pollinator use: Some Euphorbias have a mat-forming growth habit and large cyathium that are ideal effective “mess and soil” pollination, in which pollen is distributed from male to female flower parts by the movement of insects walking over the plant (Ehrenfeld 1979).
-E. albomarginata attracts a considerable number of pollinator species, ranging through the orders Apoidea (bees), Diptera (flies), and Coleoptera (beetles; Ehrenfeld 1979; Wilson and Carril 2016).
-E. parryi is visited by Lasioglossum clematisellum Cockerell, Neolarra cockerelli Crawford, and Perdita dilecta Timberlake bees (Carril et al. 2018).
+Pollinator use: Some Euphorbias have a mat-forming growth habit and large cyathia that are ideal for effective “mess and soil” pollination, in which pollen is distributed from male to female flower parts by the movement of insects walking over the plant (Ehrenfeld 1979).
+Euphorbia albomarginata attracts a considerable number of pollinator species, ranging through the orders Apoidea (bees), Diptera (flies), and Coleoptera (beetles; Ehrenfeld 1979; Wilson and Carril 2016).
+Euphorbia parryi is visited by Lasioglossum clematisellum Cockerell, Neolarra cockerelli Crawford, and Perdita dilecta Timberlake bees (Carril et al. 2018).
 The dainty Sulphur (Nathalis iole) butterfly nectars on E. albomarginata (photos– SoCalButterflies.com accessed 7 Dec 2019).

 Tortoise use: Euphorbia albomarginata was the ninth most heavily used diet species and found in diets at four sites including southern Nevada, the east and west Mojave Desert, and the Colorado Desert (Table 2).
-E. micromera is also found in diets of tortoises in the northeast Mojave Desert, as well as E. parryi (Esque 1994).
+Euphorbia micromera is also found in diets of tortoises in the northeast Mojave Desert, as well as E. parryi (Esque 1994).

 Propagation, production, and cultivation: Little information exists on Euphorbia seed ecology and germination biology.
 Small seed size and short or prostrate nature make seed collection of Euphorbia spp. challenging.
 It is possible that Euphorbia parryi disperses its seeds ballistically (Ehrenfeld 1979); seed collection must be pre-planned accordingly.
 In a study of germination requirements for Colorado Desert species, E. micromera, a summer annual, germinated successfully when seeded in flats and kept in a 27°/26°C diurnal temperature regime (Juhren et al. 1956; Gutterman 1994).
 Clean the seeds by rubbing dried floral parts over an appropriately sized screen (Wall and MacDonald 2009).